BlueMagnificent/Urho3D_CodeBlocks_Wizard/README.md

 # Urho3D_CodeBlocks_Wizard

-A template wizard for setting up Urho3D project on CodeBlocks.
+An un-official template wizard for setting up Urho3D project on CodeBlocks.

 Currently provides project setup for OpenGL, Direct3D9 and Direct3D11 using Mingw-w64 on Windows platform